cozy living room

 How can I add personality to my living room decor?

-This is where the real fun begins!
+Here’s where the real fun begins!
 Personality comes from the details.
 Think about what makes you happy and what tells your story.
 Displaying personal photos, travel souvenirs, or collections can instantly make a space feel more authentic.
+Consider incorporating smart home technology discreetly, like ambient lighting controlled by voice commands, to enhance the mood and functionality without cluttering the space.

 Accessorize thoughtfully.
 Throw pillows and blankets add comfort and color.
 Decorative objects on shelves or coffee tables, like unique vases, sculptures, or books, should be curated, not cluttered.
 Aim for a mix of textures and heights to create visual appeal.